What Makes Looped Transformers Perform Better Than Non-Recursive Ones: What Makes Looped Transformers Perform Better

-\textbf{Experimental Setup.}\quad We analyze the learning dynamics of two toy models aligned with our theoretical formulation (Section \ref{sec:preliminary}): a non-recursive transformer with a single attention layer (\emph{Single-Attn}), a looped transformer consisting of iterating a single attention layer for three loops (\emph{Looped-Attn}).
+\textbf{Experimental Setup.}\quad We analyze the learning dynamics of two toy models aligned with our theoretical formulation (Section~\ref{sec:preliminary}): a non-recursive transformer with a single attention layer~(\single), a looped transformer consisting of iterating a single attention layer for three loops~(\looped).
 The learning task for both models is to predict the final token $x_3$, given the first three $(x_0, x_1, x_2)$ as input.
 Detailed experiments are provided in the Appendix \ref{app:exp_toy}.
 More experimental results on practical models and reasoning tasks are provided in Appendix \ref{app-exp:practical}.

 To establish a controllable task difficulty, we design a synthetic Markov language dataset, where each sequence $X$ is generated following a Markov process (Figure~\ref{fig:markov-sequence}).
 The difficulty of predicting a given sequence is quantified by its information content (IC), where $IC(X)=-\log P(X)$.
+Under this metric, the generated dataset follows a long-tail distribution (Figure~\ref{fig:information_content}).